Wednesday, September 21, 2011

 CAMPBELLIAN FUNCTIONS: *psychological, cosmological*

-Director Edward L. Cahn's first of two collaborations with SF-writer Jerome Bixby is the more mythically resonant movie, even though the latter film probably gets the most press in that it might be humorously retitled IT!
+Of director Edward L. Cahn's two collaborations with SF-writer Jerome Bixby.
+CURSE OF THE FACELESS MAN is the more mythically resonant movie, even though the other film probably gets the most press, often deemed as little more than : IT!
 THE TERROR THAT INSPIRED 'ALIEN!'

 It's fascinating to see how Bixby attempted to use the tropes of the "mummy movies" that had seen some revival in the mid-1950s, apparently with the aim of seeing how far he could distance the tropes from their original contexts.